What is the CRR?

-You must be a member in good standing of NCRA and a current RPR to register for the CRR.
+You must be a member in good standing of NCRA and a current RPR (or higher) to register for the CRR.

 How to maintain your CRR Certification

 Recognition of your achievement

 After you have earned your CRR you will receive an official certificate to display in your home or office.
 Your CRR also gets you recognition in the Journal of Court Reporting, the NCRA Sourcebook, and on NCRA's website.
 NCRA membership also includes a complimentary listing in NCRA PROLink.

 You will also receive .25 PDCs for passing the CRR Exam.